-The main difference between this two concepts is the type of contact:
+The main difference between these two concepts is the type of contact:

-- Attempt → As it name indicates, it's a contact attempted.
-It's each cadence activity with or without answer; for example, every call, email or LinkedIn message that does an SDR.
+- Attempt → As its name indicates, it's an attempted contact.
+It's each cadence activity with or without an answer; for example, every call, email, or LinkedIn message that does an SDR.

 - Touch → It's an effective contact.
-It's an incoming activity (email, LinkedIn message, call...) or a call that a SDR reports as correct contact.
+It's an incoming activity (email, LinkedIn message, call...) or a call that an SDR reports as correct contact.